Buying A House: 15 Common Defects

 Surprisingly, most homeowners on the Highveld believe that it is too dry for mould to be a problem.
 This is a fallacy, especially in older homes.

 Mould requires moisture and warmth to grow and is often found in damp, warm areas.
-It can enter a home through windows, vents, doorways and air-conditioning systems.
+Furthermore, it can enter a home through windows, vents, doorways and air-conditioning systems.

 Mould can have serious health effects.
+They produce mycotoxins.
 Mycotoxins are the chemical toxins found on the surface of the mould spore which can be inhaled, touched or ingested.
-It can cause a suppression of the immune system and even cancer.
+Moreover, mycotoxins can cause a suppression of the immune system and even cancer.